Airbnb Quickbooks Templates

 4. Select your business model from the drop-down list at the top and select “Import Template to QuickBooks”.

-How to Automate Airbnb Trust Accounting
+How to Automate Trust Accounting for Airbnb Listings

-Tallybreeze Listing Presets for Airbnb Trust Accounting
+Tallybreeze Listing Presets for Trust Accounting on Airbnb

 Explanation of Preset Lines